DataBiosphere/tanagra/docs/generated/UNDERLAY_CONFIG.md

 If a single deployment serves multiple underlays, you need a separate configuration for each.
 Name is specified in the underlay file, and also matches the name of the config/underlay sub-directory in the underlay sub-project resources.

 *Example value:* `cmssynpuf`

+## SZTextSearch
+Text search configuration for an entity.

+### SZTextSearch.attributes
+**optional** Set [ String ]

+Set of attributes to allow text search on.
+Text search on attributes not included here is unsupported.

+### SZTextSearch.idFieldName
+**optional** String

+Name of the field or column name that maps to the entity id.
+If the [id text pairs SQL](#sztextsearchidtextpairssqlfile) is defined, then this property is required.

+*Example value:* `id`

+### SZTextSearch.idTextPairsSqlFile
+**optional** String

+Name of the id text pairs SQL file.
+File must be in the same directory as the entity file.
+Name includes file extension.

+There can be other columns selected in the SQL file (e.g. `SELECT * FROM synonyms`), but the entity id and text string is required.
+The SQL query may return multiple rows per entity id.

+*Example value:* `textSearch.sql`

+### SZTextSearch.textFieldName
+**optional** String

+Name of the field or column name that maps to the text search string.
+If the [id text pairs SQL](#sztextsearchidtextpairssqlfile) is defined, then this property is required.

+*Example value:* `text`